-Bachelor of Science in Computer and Information Science with a concentration in Cyber Security/Master of Science in Computer Information Science with a concentration in Cyber Security
+Bachelor of Science in Computer and Information Science with an Individualized Concentration/Master of Science in Computer Information Science with a Concentration in Scientific Computing

-The undergraduate hours consist of: 1) 18 semester hours of Foundations courses, 2) 30 semester hours of General Education, 3) 13 semester hours of Experiential Learning, and 4) 27 semester hours of Computer & Information Science program courses, and 5) 23 semester hours of Cyber Security concentration courses.
-The graduate hours consist of: 1) 15 semester hours of MS CISC core courses, 2) 6 semester hours of MS CISC Experiential Learning, and 3) 15 semester hours of MS Cyber Security courses.
+The undergraduate hours consist of: 1) 18 semester hours of Foundations courses, 2) 30 semester hours of General Education, 3) 13 semester hours of Experiential Learning, and 4) 35 semester hours of Computer & Information Science program courses, and 5) 15 semester hours of Computer Science concentration courses.
+The graduate hours consists of: 1) 15 semester hours of Computer Information Science core courses, 2) 6 semester hours of Computer Information Science Experiential Learning, and 3) 15 semester hours of Scientific Computing courses.